NatOlk/animal-shelter-app/README.md

 ## **About the Project**

+This project is part of my continuous learning and professional growth as a software developer.
+While I have solid experience in software development, I always strive to explore new technologies and refine my expertise.
+Working on this application allows me to stay up to date with modern development approaches, including Spring Boot, React, Docker, GraphQL, and PostgreSQL.

-This project was created as part of my learning journey and practice with (Spring Boot, React, Docker, GraphQL, PostgreSQL).
-All requirements and the architecture were designed and implemented by me based on my understanding of how modern web applications should function.
-The project demonstrates my ability to work across the full development lifecycle — from database design and backend logic to frontend development and application deployment.
+The entire architecture and requirements were designed and are being implemented by me, following best practices for building scalable web applications.
+The project demonstrates my ability to work across the full development lifecycle — from database design and backend logic to frontend development and deployment.
 ## **Project Description**

 The **Animal Shelter Management System** is a comprehensive application designed for managing animal shelters.
 It consists of a **frontend** and **two microservices** that handle animals, vaccinations, users, and newsletter subscribers.
-The project utilizes modern technologies like **React**, **Spring Boot**, **Redis**, **Kafka**, and **Docker**.

 Project's Kanban board with actual tasks: https://github.com/users/NatOlk/projects/1/views/1